 How early is too early?
 How late is too late?
 It’s a judgment call you’ll have to make at times.
 If you’re calling a cell phone and not a direct office number, let the FTC telemarketing laws be your guide.

 You can also use cultural standards use to determine if dialing around the holidays is OK or not.
 On days that might be considered sacred, for example, Christmas Day, Thanksgiving Day, or other highly traditional days, don’t do it.
-On days like Boxing Day, or Black Friday (which are more like an elective day off), you can try making some phone calls.
+On days like Boxing Day, or Black Friday (which are more like elective days off rather than bank holidays), you can try making some phone calls.

 How To Be Courteous When Dialing Around the Holidays